Instagram Tips & Strategies

 Tap into each of these sections to review your settings:

-• Messages: This is a big one.
+• Messages: This is crucial.
 This category controls alerts for Message Requests and actual Messages.
 If you are missing DMs from potential clients or collaborators, verify that both are set to "On."

 • Calls: Manages notifications for incoming video chats.
 Again, set to "On" if you use this feature for business or personal connections.

 • Live and Reels: Manage alerts for Live videos, newly uploaded Reels, most-watched Reels, and fundraisers.
-This can get noisy, but if staying on top of trends is part of your strategy, you’ll want these on.
+If staying on top of trends is part of your strategy, you’ll want these on.

 Next, Check Your Device's System Settings

-If everything inside the Instagram app looks correct, the problem likely lives one level higher: in your phone's main settings menu.
+If everything inside the Instagram app looks correct, the problem likely lies one level higher: in your phone's main settings menu.
 Both iOS and Android have master controls that can override any app's individual preferences.
-You could have every Instagram notification turned on, but if your phone has silenced the app entirely, you won't see a thing.

 Apple gives you a straightforward menu to manage notifications on a per-app basis.
-Here’s how to make sure Instagram has the green light on your iPhone or iPad:
+Here’s how to ensure Instagram has the green light on your iPhone or iPad:

 1. Open the Settings app on your device.